sparq-ai/search-client-js/README.md

 ##### Text Facet Filters

-`textFacetFilters(...)` `[optional]` : Further refine your search results by defining specific values of a text facet.
+`textFacetFilters(...)` `[String, array]` `[optional]` : Further refine your search results by defining specific values of a text facet.
 For instance, if you wish to show results for specific brands only (zara & tommy hilfiger) while applying the facet 'Brand' - use following syntax.

 The default behavior is to apply no filters.